 You can find more information on water treatment at the National Sanitation Foundation, www.nsf.org, or the Water Quality Association Website at www.wqa.org.

-A qualified water well system contractor can determine if your water well system needs cleaning by conducting an anaerobic bacteria test, a coliform test, or other tests that can indicate an accumulation of debris in the well.
+A qualified groundwater professional familiar with microbiological water quality (may be a water well system contractor, hydrogeologist, or microbiologist) can determine if your water well system needs cleaning by conducting an anaerobic bacteria test, a coliform test, or other biofouling indicator tests that can indicate an accumulation of debris in the well.
 Anaerobic bacteria can be an indicator of overall bacterial activity in the well—including possible harmful bacteria.
-A qualified water well system contractor can take a water sample to determine if the amount of anaerobic activity in your well is significant.
-While most coliform bacteria are not harmful, they serve as indicators of possible harmful bacteria.
-The contractor also will inspect the general condition of the well in determining whether to clean the well.
+However, some wells are naturally anaerobic.
+A qualified groundwater professional can advise on the type of testing or inspection indicates that well sanitation or biofouling are issues to correct.
+While most coliform bacteria are not harmful, they serve as indicators of possibly harmful bacteria.
+The water well contractor also will inspect the general condition of the well in determining whether to clean the well.

 Water intakes may likewise be brushed and cleaned.
 Open borehole wells can be cleaned by carefully jetting the borehole walls to loosen the debris, which then can be evacuated from the well.